Market Beliefs about Open vs. Closed AI: Analysis

 The same pattern is evident if one restricts the sample to 2023-4 releases as \citet{andrews_markets_2025} do in the main portion of their analysis, shown in Figure~\ref{fig:regression_difference2023_24}. \footnote{For simplicity I include all 2023-4 releases, not just those that include $\pm W$ day windows fully within those years.} The signs and magnitudes remain similar.
 Confidence intervals around yield changes for open releases include zero, but yield changes corresponding to closed releases and the difference between open and closed are significantly different from zero.

 I plot the path of yields for each individual event in Figures~\ref{fig:yields_by_event}, \ref{fig:yields_by_event2}, and \ref{fig:yields_by_event3}.
-The entire distribution of paths is shifted between open and closed releases for longer maturity bonds, and the pattern is not driven by outliers or the releases of particular labs.
+The entire distribution of paths is shifted between open and closed releases for longer maturity bonds, and the pattern is not driven by particular releases.

 In small samples, permutation tests can provide more robust measures of uncertainty.
 I follow the procedure outlined by \citet{andrews_markets_2025}, developing extensions for the regression procedure, and to compute differences, in Appendix~\ref{a:robustness}.
 Results for the regression specification are presented in Figure~\ref{f:permutation_open_and_closed_ols}, and are similar to the main results.